Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Acknowledgments

-\backsection[Funding]{Z. Wei and Y. Shao would like to acknowledge the financial support from Alliance Scholarships at Technical University of Denmark.
-T. Kristiansen and D. Kristiansen acknowledge partial support from the Research Council of Norway through SFI BLUES, grant number 309281.}
+Z. Wei and Y. Shao would like to acknowledge the financial support from Innovation Fund Denmark, grant number 3170-00020B.
+T. Kristiansen and D. Kristiansen acknowledge partial support from the Research Council of Norway through SFI BLUES, grant number 309281.
+Additionally, Z. Wei acknowledges the support and assistance provided by the laboratory staff at NTNU.